jmpinit/logica/README.md

 machines
 ========

-A silly rogue-like game with 3D circuit simulation for dungeon control.
+An ASCII-rendered space game with logic-circuit simulation for ship control.